 Leadership for Grads FULL Day

-Want to spend a full day getting three of your workshops completed?
+Want to spend a full day completing three of your workshops?

 Spend time at Grad FULL Day!
-You have the options to sign up for the whole day or for individual workshops.
+You have the option to sign up for the whole day or for individual workshops.

 Note: Lunch will be provided for students registered for the full day workshop.